gavinlyonsrepo/TM1638plus/README.md

 Overview
 --------------------------------------------
-* Name: TM1638pplus
+* Name: TM1638plus
-* Description: An Arduino library to display data on a 8-digit TM1638 seven segment module This module is the (KEY & LED) variant which has 8 LED's and 8 Push buttons.
+* Description: An Arduino library to display data on a 8-digit TM1638 seven segment module This module is for the (KEY & LED) variant which has 8 LED's and 8 Push buttons.
 * Author: Gavin Lyons.
 * Development platform: Arduino UNO